AnkitPandey007/task-manager-web-component-like-jira-with-drag-drop-in-vanillajs-es6/README.md

-# task-manager-web-component-like-jira-with-drag-drop-in-vanillajs-es6
+# Task Manager web component(custom element) like Jira with drag & drop in Vanillajs-es6
-Task Manager web component like jira with drag &amp; drop in vanillajs-es6.
+# We can use this as movie Review feature, like dislike feature, etc